-with focus on the modifier, which is final (both in ASL and in English), in which case the rest of the VP might be interpreted as 'given' - a phenomenon which, as mentioned above, sometimes gives rise to presupposition-like inferences, such as: the helicopter will take off.
-Despite this potential effect, our presuppositional targets with pauses (or orthogonal detours, as in Appendix II) give rise to much stronger inferences than the at-issue controls with modifiers.
-This suggests that the desired effect might be robust.
+Turning to the simple presuppositions of the form the helicopter will in fact go from Boston to New York, or the helicopter will in fact take off, our controls introduce small biases that go in the opposite direction, in the sense that they should make it harder for us to detect the desired differences.
+In this case, the non-triviality of the modifier does not go against the presupposition: one can for instance presuppose that the helicopter will take off while obeying the requirement that the manner of movement should be non-trivial.
+But there is another potential effect to keep in mind.
+It is conceivable that a sentence such as the helicopter will take off with a pause in the middle tends to be interpreted with focus on the modifier, which is final (both in ASL and in English), in which case the rest of the VP might be interpreted as 'given' - a phenomenon which, as mentioned above, sometimes gives rise to presupposition-like inferences, such as: the helicopter will take off.
+Despite this potential effect, our presuppositional targets with pauses (or orthogonal detours, see Appendix II) give rise to much stronger inferences than the at-issue controls with modifiers, suggesting that the desired effect is robust.21